 - How to fix a warped cutting board (if you didn't follow the first two!)

-It may seem a bit out of order, but I am going to start with “How to fix a warped cutting board.”
-I was having a conversation with some customers at a recent craft fair about the best way to flatten a warped or cupped (more common) cutting board.
-It became obvious that there are a lot of old wives’ tales and confusion about the best way to do so.
-(It reminds me of many a conversation about the proper way to wash, use and season a cast iron pan!)
-So, I want to take a minute to set the record straight, specifically why we suggest the “turn it over” method and why this super simple method works!
+Recently I was having a conversation with some customers at a craft fair about the best way to flatten a warped or cupped cutting board; it became obvious that there are a lot of old wives’ tales and confusion about the best way to do so.
+(It reminds me of many a conversation about the proper way to wash, use and season a cast iron pan)!
+So, I thought I'd take a minute to set the record straight, specifically on why we suggest the “turn it over” method and why this super simple method works.

-So, let’s assume that you have a warped board.
-You do, because your board wasn't built properly, or it has not been taken care of properly.
+Let’s assume that you have a warped board.
+Warping takes place because your board wasn't built properly, or has not been properly cared for.
 What to do?
 There are a lot of crazy suggestions out there.
-Here are a few that I heard during my recent conversation:
+Here are a few that I have heard during conversations:

-Iron method – put a wet towel over your board and iron the towel with a hot iron
+Iron method – put a wet towel over your board and iron it.

 And here is our suggestion:

-To shed some light on why we think this is the best method, let’s think about why cutting boards cup anyways.
-Cutting boards cup because the moisture content on one cutting face is different than that of the other face.
-It is the same thing that happens when you set a kitchen sponge on the counter and one side dries out before the other - it cups.
-It’s what happens when mud dries faster on the top surface than on its bottom surface - it cups.
-It’s what happens when a wet piece of paper dries on a table - it cups.
-It’s what happens when you leave a piece of bread out and it dries out - it cups.
-It’s what happens when you leave your cutting board flat on your countertop and the top dries more than the bottom - it cups!
+To shed some light on why we think this is the best method for flattening a cutting board, let’s talk about why boards cup in the first place.
+Cupping occurs because the moisture content on one cutting face is different than the other.
+This is the same thing that happens when you set a kitchen sponge on the counter and one side dries out before the other - it cups.
+This is the same thing that happens when mud dries faster on the top surface than on its bottom surface - it cups.
+It's also what happens when you leave a cutting board flat on a countertop and the top dries more than the bottom - it cups!

-When one surface of a board, a piece of bread, a sponge, or a piece of mud dries, it shrinks.
-When a surface soaks up water, it expands.
-This is what causes things to cup.
-Look at this 2” thick piece of wood for example.
-When it was totally dry, it measured 3 7/8" across on both the top and bottom.
-After one night sitting in a shallow pool of water, the top still measures 3 7/8”, but the bottom now measures 4" across - and the board is visually cupped!
+When one surface of a board, piece of bread, sponge, or mud dries, it shrinks.
+Conversely, when a surface soaks up water, it expands.
+This contraction and expansion causes cupping.
+This 2” thick piece of wood, for example, when totally dry, measured 3 7/8" across both the top and bottom.
+After one night of sitting in a shallow pan of water, the top still measures 3 7/8”, but the bottom now measures 4" across and the board is visually cupped!

-So, if you have a cupped cutting board, skip the iron, skip the steam, skip the grass, skip the trip to the wood shop (although that would be fun) and simply turn your board over.
-This will expose the wetter side to air and even out the moisture content in the board, thus flattening it out over time.
-This might take a few days or weeks in the worst cases, but is the gentlest and most permanent way to flatten a warped cutting board.
+If you have a cupped cutting board, skip the iron, skip the steam, skip the grass, skip the trip to the wood shop (although that would be fun) and simply turn your board over.
+Exposing the damp side of the board to air evens out the moisture content allowing your board to flatten back out.
+While this method may take a few days, or weeks in the worst cases, it remains the gentlest, most permanent way to flatten a warped cutting board.

-Here are some pictures from a recent test I ran to test the "turn it over" method.
+Here are some pictures from a recent test I conducted using the "turn it over" method.
 It works amazingly well!